Trump cites executive privilege to block Congress from getting full Mueller report

 Trump is stonewalling numerous investigations by House Democrats, ranging from Mueller’s probe to other matters such as Trump’s tax returns, his past financial records and White House granting of high-level security clearances to members of his family.
 Court action is likely to follow.

-Judiciary Committee Republicans condemned the move toward holding Barr in contempt.
-“What a cynical, mean-spirited, counterproductive and irresponsible step it is,” said the panel’s top Republican, Doug Collins.
+Committee Republicans condemned the move to hold Barr in contempt.
+“What a cynical, mean-spirited, counterproductive and irresponsible step,” said Doug Collins, the committee’s top Republican.

 Nadler subpoenaed the full document and all underlying evidence, saying lawmakers needed it to determine whether Trump obstructed justice by trying to impede the Mueller probe.
 Barr missed two subpoena deadlines for turning over the material, the latest on Monday.